ilbers/isar/RECIPE-API-CHANGELOG.md

 Since OP-TEE 3.21, tee-raw.bin is produced for all platforms and is considered the better default option. `OPTEE_BINARIES` now uses this as default as well.

+### Automatically disable cross for kmod builds against distro kernels

+Cross compiling kernel modules for distro kernels is not supported in debian.
+To simplify downstream kernel module builds, we automatically turn of cross compilation for a user-provided module when building it for a distro kernel.